 Standardizations have begun to tackle the subject, and for example, a new work item proposal has been under discussion in the Joint Technical Committee on Artificial Intelligence (JTC 21) of European Committee for Standardization (CEN) and European Committee for Electrotechnical Standardization (CENELEC).
-The new work item is about "Green and sustainable AI" which will establish a framework for quantification of the environmental impact of AI and its long-term sustainability and encourage AI developers and users to improve the efficiency of AI use [13].
-The "CEN/CENELEC standardization landscape for energy management and environmental viability of green datacenters [14]" defines Key Performance Indicators (KPIs) that address energy and environmental control.
+The new work item is about "Green and sustainable AI", which will establish a framework for quantification of the environmental impact of AI and its long-term sustainability and encourage AI developers and users to improve the efficiency of AI use [16].
+The "CEN/CENELEC standardization landscape for energy management and environmental viability of green datacenters [17]" defines Key Performance Indicators (KPIs) that address energy and environmental control.
 However, these KPIs are focused on datacenters and currently do not address the distributed or IoT energy and environmental control.
-These aspects should be addressed in the AI standards also including sustainable development goals [15].
+In Dec.
+2023, AFNOR(French Standardization Association) published ISO/IEC 42001, which specifies the requirements and guidance for establishing. implementing. provides maintaining and continually improving AI management system within the context of an organization.
+This document is intended to help the organization develop, provide, or use